haris-hm/workspaces/README.md

 - Used GitHub Copilot for autocomplete suggestions whenever they were useful.
 - Asked Copilot about a React key error that I was getting, but ended up solving the problem myself as its suggestions did not work.
 - Used ChatGPT briefly for some help with sorting out how to organize my Socket endpoints in the server.
+- Used GitHub Copilot to start writing function documentation.
+Most generated documentation was edited after the fact.